 From the Breast Cancer News website:

-That doesn’t sound like much, but if there is a family history of breast cancer, or if a woman has had breast cancer, the risk more than doubles.
+That doesn’t sound like much, but if there is a family history of breast cancer, or if a woman has already had breast cancer, the risk more than doubles.
 Double-digit risk of anything is enough to give a person something to think about before she orders that frozen strawberry margarita.

 In another study, The Women’s Health Initiative Observational Study, researchers at the Fred Hutchinson Cancer Research Center looked at 87,000+ postmenopausal women without a prior history of breast cancer and found that the more drinks a woman had per week, the more her risk of invasive breast cancer increased.
 Again, if a woman has a family history or previous diagnosis, her risk more than doubled at 14 drinks per week, or two glasses of wine a night.
 Eek!

-I don’t want to sound like the proverbial broken record, but our old friend, exercise, is showing up as a great way to lower our risk.
-In the mega-report mentioned above, pre-menopausal women who participated in vigorous exercise like running, biking fast, HIIT—High Intensity Interval Training (see my blog, Slowing Down the Aging Clock from February 26, 2018), lowered their risk by double digits, 17%, to be exact.
+I don’t want to sound like an old harpy, but our trusted friend, exercise, is showing up as a great way to lower our risk.
+In the mega-report mentioned above, pre-menopausal women who participated in vigorous exercise like running, biking fast, HIIT—High Intensity Interval Training—lowered their risk by double digits, 17%, to be exact.

 The American Institute of Cancer Research estimates that one in three cases of breast cancer can be prevented if a woman will cut out alcohol and be physically active every day.
-That’s good news to think about.
-It’s also something we can control!

 Until next time…Be Vibrant!